aarmora/jordan-scrapes-secretary-of-states/src/california/readme.md

-# Jordan Scrapes Secretary of States: Oregon
+# Jordan Scrapes Secretary of States: California

 This package has some sample code getting data from the [California Secretary of Search Business Search](https://businesssearch.sos.ca.gov/).

 Worth noting that there was a break in the list of ids.

-Id ceiling as of 02/21/2020 - 4562055
+Id ceiling as of 02/21/2020 - 4562715

 Numbers start here after big break - 4522201
 Date starts randomly at 03/06/2019